Crime scene cleanup: Methods

-The crime scene cleaners' work begins when the coroner's office or other officials, or government body releases the "scene" to the owner or other responsible parties.
+The crime scene cleaners' work begins when the coroner's office or other officials, or government body "releases the scene" to the owner or other responsible parties.
 Only when the investigation has completely terminated on the contaminated scene may the cleaning companies begin their task.

-Standard operating procedures for the crime scene cleanup field often include military-like methods for decontaminating internal and external environments.
+Standard operating procedures for the crime scene cleanup field often include methods for decontaminating internal and external environments.
 Universal precautions recognized worldwide are the cautionary rule-of-thumb for this field of professional cleaning.
 For example, the personnel involved in the cleanup are expected to wear shoe covers, liquid impermeable coveralls, and protective eyewear.
 Wearing protective gloves and the use of specifically rated cleaning agents are also mandatory policies to ensure that the infectious agents such as hepatitis and HIV are killed.
 There are organizations that stress the avoidance of cleaning areas that officers cannot properly see to avoid accidental wounds such as needle punctures.

 Cleaning methods for removing and sanitizing biohazards vary from practitioner to practitioner.
 Some organizations are working to create a "Standard of Clean," such as ISSA's K12 Standard, which includes the use of quantifiable testing methods such as ATP testing.